 A new survey released by UK children’s charity the NSPCC has revealed a troubling increase in mental health concerns in young people, with counselling sessions for eating and body image disorders skyrocketing.

-In the latest podcast from The Kusnacht Practice, Global Sales and Marketing Director Philippe Rovere talks with Melissa Nobile – psychologist MSc – about the effects of the pandemic on the mental health of young people.
+In the latest podcast from The Kusnacht Practice, we are talking with Melissa Nobile – psychologist MSc – about the effects of the pandemic on the mental health of young people.

 Melissa discusses the ‘mediating factors’ that have led to the development of mental health issues, and the value of communication and creativity in providing a solution.